Skip to main content

 Vicky Atkinson, Newly qualified Nursing Associate

-Your career
+Your Career

-Student support
+Student Support

 Important information

-Changes to a course you have applied for but are not yet enrolled on
+Changes to a course you have applied for

-If we propose to make a major change to a course that you are holding an offer for, then we will tell you as soon as possible so that you can decide whether to withdraw your application prior to enrolment.
-We may occasionally have to withdraw a course you have applied for or combine your programme with another programme if we consider this reasonably necessary to ensure a good student experience, for example if there are not enough applicants.
-Where this is the case we will notify you as soon as reasonably possible and we will discuss with you other suitable courses we can transfer your application to.
-If you do not wish to transfer to another course with us, you may cancel your application and we will refund you any deposits or fees you have paid to us.
+Although we always try and run all of the course we offer, we may occasionally have to withdraw a course you have applied for or combine your programme with another programme if we consider this reasonably necessary to ensure a good student experience, for example if there are not enough applicants to ensure you have a good learning experience.
+Where this is the case we will notify you as soon as reasonably possible and we will contact you to discuss other suitable courses with us we can transfer your application to.
+If we notify you that the course you have applied to has been withdrawn or combined, and you do not wish to transfer to another course with us, you may cancel your application and we will refund you any deposits or fees you have paid to us.

 Changes to your course after you enrol as a student

-Changes to option modules:
+Changes to option modules

 Where your course allows you to choose modules from a range of options, we will review these each year and change them to reflect the expertise of our staff, current trends in research and as a result of student feedback or demand for certain modules.
-We will always ensure that you have an equivalent range of options to that advertised for the course.
-We will let you know in good time the options available for you to choose for the following year.
+We will always ensure that you have a range of options to choose from and we will let you know in good time the options available for you to choose for the following year.

-Major changes:
+Major changes

-We will only make major changes to non-optional modules on a course if it is necessary for us to do so and provided such changes are reasonable.
-A major change is a change that substantially changes the outcomes, or a significant part of your course, such as the nature of the award or a substantial change to module content, teaching days (part time provision), type of delivery or assessment of the core curriculum.
-For example, it may be necessary to make a major change to reflect changes in the law or the requirements of the University’s regulators or a commissioning or accrediting body.
-We may also make changes to improve the course in response to student, examiners’ or other course evaluators’ feedback or to ensure you are being taught current best practice.
-Major changes may also be necessary because of circumstances outside our reasonable control, such as a key member of staff leaving the University or being unable to teach, where they have a particular specialism that can’t be adequately covered by other members of staff; or due to damage or interruption to buildings, facilities or equipment, or pandemics.
+For example, it may be necessary to make a major change to reflect changes in the law or the requirements of the University’s regulators; to meet the latest requirements of a commissioning or accrediting body; to improve the quality of educational provision; in response to student, examiners’ or other course evaluators’ feedback; and/or to reflect academic or professional changes within subject areas.
+Major changes may also be necessary because of circumstances outside our reasonable control, such as a key member of staff leaving the University or being unable to teach, where they have a particular specialism that can’t be adequately covered by other members of staff; or due to damage or interruption to buildings, facilities or equipment.

-Major changes would usually be made with effect from the next academic year, but may happen sooner in an emergency.
-We will notify you as soon as possible should we need to make a major change and will carry out suitable consultation.
+Major changes would usually be made with effect from the next academic year, but this may not always be the case.
+We will notify you as soon as possible should we need to make a major change and will carry out suitable consultation with affected students.
 If you reasonably believe that the proposed change will cause you detriment or hardship we will, if appropriate, work with you to try to reduce the adverse effect on you or find an appropriate solution.
 Where an appropriate solution cannot be found and you contact us in writing before the change takes effect you can cancel your registration and withdraw from the University without liability to the University for future tuition fees.
 We will provide reasonable support to assist you with transferring to another university if you wish to do so.

 The Office for Students (OfS) is the principal regulator for the University.